Leverege/amplify-docs/docs/config/tables/table-viewer.md

 ### Allowing fields to be editable

 To enable fields in the table to be editable by user input, click the gear icon in the upper right of the component and select **Editable**.
-Attributes in the corresponding blueprint(s) that have a Source = User become editable by user by double clicking the cell contents.

-[Screenshot: example of the user-editable Make attribute with a source of User]

-[Screenshot: example of the Make field being editable on UI when table is set to editable]
+In addition, the fields must be set to Source = `User` in Architect.
+This will make the following types of fields editable on the table by creating dropdowns:

+* Attributes that represent parent blueprints (e.g. the Company of an Asset).
+These fields must be populated using parent setters in Architect.
+See the documentation on setters for more information.
+* Attributes that are associated in a one-to-one relationship with the blueprints of the current page.
+For example, if assets and trackers are paired one-to-one, the Tracker field on the Assets table can be made editable, which will expose a dropdown listing all trackers for pairing
+* Fields using enum types (e.g. a discrete set of possible values)